-Differences between Kilim rugs and Traditional rugs
+Differences b/w Kilim and Traditional rugs

 Rugs are a serious investment.
 It is not likely that you will buy a carpet or rug every year.
 That is why knowing the best options for your needs will not only save you in the long run but also lets you get the best value for your money.
 However, not all rugs that you see on the shelves are created equally.
 If you are eyeing Kilim rugs, you will want to know how they are different from traditional rugs.
 Knowing these differences will help you make a great buying decision.

 There are actually major differences between Kilim and Traditional rugs.
 One is the mentioned weaving technique that is used in creating Kilim rugs.
 Kilims are woven using the flatweave method and this makes them have a generally flat and thinner characteristic than traditional rugs.
 However, due to the flat nature of Kilims, they are mostly lightweight compared to the piled and knotted rugs.
 On the other hand, traditional rugs are extra soft because they have a pile which creates a raised surface.
 This is achieved through compressing the supplementary wefts to the warps using knotting techniques.
 This, in turn, makes the traditional rugs heavier and thicker than Kilim and Dhurrie rugs.
 However, the thickness and weight of the rugs do not always equate to quality.
 Buying a hand-woven Kilim rug will ensure that you will have a long-lasting and attractive rug due to their durability and versatility.